Welcome to your first swing dance class!

 Yes!
 This is a great way to learn an reinforce the material for those who want to accelerate their progress.

 Can I make up a week of classes?

 If you need to miss a Monday class, you can always make it up on Wednesday (or vice versa).
 The same material is taught in both classes each week, so you don't need to worry about falling behind.
-You can also take a private lesson to make up a class or receiver more personal attention.
-Contact us at email@example.com for availability.
+You can also take a private lesson to make up a class or receive more personal attention.
+Contact us at firstname.lastname@example.org for availability.

 Do I need a partner?